nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Functions and Statements - More Exercises/Radio Crystals/README.md

      Etch – removes 2 microns of thickness
      X-ray – increases the thickness of the crystal by 1 micron; this operation can only be done once!
      Transporting and washing – removes any imperfections smaller than 1 micron (round down the number); do this after every batch of operations that remove material.

+At the beginning of your program, you will receive a number representing the desired final thickness and a series of numbers, representing the thickness of crystal ore in microns.
+Process each chunk and print to the console the order of operations and the number of times they need to be repeated to bring them to the desired thickness.